"It isn’t too late--not quite yet. I could take you back, you know."

 But Gimli held up his hand.
 "Listen, Elf!" he said.
 "Can’t you hear it overtaking us?"

 Legolas was shocked, for since when were the ears of a Dwarf more sensitive than those of an Elf?
 But he did as he was bade, and listened, looked behind...looked up in amazement.
 He could hear it clearly now, and was amazed he’d not heard it before.
 He’d never heard this song in all of Arda!
-And a quick glance at Gimli showed the ancient Dwarf was smiling with recognition and delight.
+A quick glance at Gimli showed the ancient Dwarf was smiling with recognition and delight.
 "He’s done it!"
 Gimli whispered.
 "He’s done it--restored her Light!
 Hear the Joy of it?"

 Then he could hear it, hear it clearly and fully; and its joy filled him with awe and wonder.
 He saw the Shining overtaking them, saw above them his Friend and his Beloved and two others together heading for the Uttermost West, sheer delight on their faces, expressions confident and joyful and full of anticipation--and fulfilled!